arjank/address_book/README.md

 ## Install

-This app has been tested with Node 5.9.1 and NPM 3.7.3.
-It also requires a recent version of browserify.
+This app has been tested with Node 5.10.0 and NPM 3.8.3.
+It also requires a recent version of browserify (13.0.0 was used).

+## Run

+To start the application, run `npm start` in a terminal window.
+This will start the server on localhost at port 8000.

+## Browsers

+This app has been tested with the latest versions of Chrome (49.0.2623.110) and Firefox (45.0.1).

 ## ECMAscript 2015

 This app uses ECMAscript 2015 but does not include a compiler.
-It has been tested in Chrome and Firefox only.
+It has been tested with the latest versions of Chrome and Firefox only.
+These versions have better ECMAscript 2015 support than compilers such as Babel.
+(See http://kangax.github.io/compat-table/es6/) for an overview.